elastic/prodfiler-documentation/getting-started.md

 ./upload_symbols.sh -u [your email address] -d ./[the executable in question] -p
 ```

-This has some downsides: In particular, cgo frames will likely not be symbolized as result.
+This has some downsides: In particular, cgo frames will likely not be symbolized.
 Whenever
-possibly, try to provide full DWARF symbols.
+possible, try to provide full DWARF symbols.

 ## Unstripped C/C++ binaries